 - Close Command Prompt and restart your computer.

 Certain software can cause a random freeze on Windows 10.
 Users have reported that software such as Speccy, Acronis True Image, Privatefirewall, McAfee and Office Hub App can cause problems with Windows 10.
 If you have any of these programs installed on your computer, we advise that you remove them by following these steps:

 - Open the Settings App and go to System.

 - Go to Apps & features section and delete the aforementioned apps.

 - After you’ve uninstalled these apps, restart your computer.

-The overheating is one of the most common instigators of sudden crashes on PCs.
+Overheating is one of the most common instigators of sudden crashes on PCs.
 Especially if you’re running something which is power-intensive as modern games certainly are.
-Your PC is automatically programmed to shut down in case the CPU or GPU temperature hits the critical levels.
+Your PC is automatically programmed to shut down in case the CPU or GPU temperature hits critical levels.
 That way, it protects itself from major hardware failures.
-Which are quite common after the extended exposure to the heat.
+Which are quite common after extended exposure to heat.

 Check Physical Hardware Components

-As my personal experience, Sometimes system started crashing and performing all software related troubleshooting didn’t fix the problem.
+In my personal experience, Sometimes the system started crashing and performing all software-related troubleshooting didn’t fix the problem.
 Some problems have nothing to do with the software, but instead, the hardware.
-There are times when you’ll have to take a look and find out if components are installed properly, not causing any issue.
+There are times when you’ll have to take a look and find out if components are installed properly, not causing any issues.